Real Katana Craftsmanship

 Once your order is placed, our experienced craftsmen begin shaping your vision into reality.
 You'll receive updates throughout the process and a tracking number once your Custom Katana is complete and on its way to you.

-How to Choose Your First Katana: Complete Beginner’s Guide
+How to Care for a Katana: Complete Maintenance Guide

 EVERYTHING YOU SHOULD KNOW ABOUT KATANA SWORD PARTS